Healthcare and Medicines Advertising Policy

 - Modify visuals, captions, or targeting

-Resubmit the Ad for Review
+Resubmit the ad for review

-- After making the necessary changes, resubmit the ad for review.
+After making the necessary changes, resubmit the ad for review.
 Our team will re-evaluate it against the policy requirements.